omo/old.flakiness.es/flakiness/source/2013-12-30-rebooting-blog-with-middleman.html.markdown

 Octopress has rich built-in design and features but is weak on extensibility.
 Middleman provides no visual and is bare-bone in terms of the default feature set but it is extensible and has many extensions.
 You can choose whichever you want.

-Personally speaking, I like both.
+I like both.
 Octopress told me the beauty of static site generator as a easy-starter.
-It's time to go beyond that though - With Middleman, I can now pick only what I want, that is bare minimum and thus doable.
+It's time to go beyond that though - With Middleman, I can stay lean, accepting only what I want, that is bare minimum and thus doable.

 Anyway.